Turbopug/movies/README.md

 ├── media.pyc
 └── README.md
 ```
 The .pyc files are created by Python and contain byte code.
-The fresh_tomatoes.html file is an html file that when opened in a browser contains the front end to the project.
+The fresh_tomatoes.html file is a html file that when opened in a browser contains the front end to the project.

 ## Instructions